-We have audited Florida Health Sciences Center, Inc.'s compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement and the requirements described in the Executive Office of the Governor's State Projects Compliance Supplement that are applicable to each of its major federal programs and state projects for the year ended September 30, 2011.
-Florida Health Sciences Center, Inc.'s major federal programs and state projects are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs and state projects is the responsibility of Florida Health Sciences Center, Inc.'s management.
-Our responsibility is to express an opinion on Florida Health Sciences Center, Inc.'s compliance based on our audit.
+We have audited Florida Health Sciences Center, Inc.'s (the Center) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement and the requirements described in the Executive Office of the Governor's State Projects Compliance Supplement that could have a direct and material effect on each of the Center's major federal programs and state projects for the year ended September 30, 2012.
+The Center's major federal programs and state projects are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs and state projects is the responsibility of the Center's management.
+Our responsibility is to express an opinion on the Center's compliance based on our audit.

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and Chapter 10.650, Rules of the Auditor General.
-Those standards, OMB Circular A-133, and Chapter 10.650, Rules of the Auditor General, require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program or state project occurred.
-An audit includes examining, on a test basis, evidence about Florida Health Sciences Center, Inc.'s compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and Chapter 10.650, Rules of the Auditor General.
+Those standards, OMB Circular A-133 and Chapter 10.650, Rules of the Auditor General, require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program or state project occurred.
+An audit includes examining, on a test basis, evidence about the Center's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination of Florida Health Sciences Center, Inc.'s compliance with those requirements.
+Our audit does not provide a legal determination of the Center's compliance with those requirements.

-In our opinion, Florida Health Sciences Center, Inc. complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs and state projects for the year ended September 30, 2011.
+In our opinion, Florida Health Sciences Center, Inc. complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs and state projects for the year ended September 30, 2012.

-Internal Control over Compliance
+Internal Control Over Compliance

-Management of Florida Health Sciences Center, Inc. is responsible for establishing and maintaining effective internal control over compliance with the requirements of laws, regulations, contracts, and grants applicable to federal programs and state projects.
-In planning and performing our audit, we considered
+Management of the Center is responsible for establishing and maintaining effective internal control over compliance with the requirements of laws, regulations, contracts, and grants applicable to federal programs and state projects.
+In planning and performing our audit, we considered the Center's internal control over compliance with the requirements that could have a direct and material effect on a major federal program or state project to determine the auditing procedures for the purpose of expressing our opinion on compliance and to test and report on internal control over compliance in accordance with OMB Circular

-Florida Health Sciences Center, Inc.'s internal control over compliance with the requirements that could have a direct and material effect on a major federal program or state project in order to determine our auditing procedures for the purpose of expressing our opinion on compliance and to test and report on internal control over compliance in accordance with OMB Circular A-133 and Chapter 10.650, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
-Accordingly, we do not express an opinion on the effectiveness of Florida Health Sciences Center, Inc.'s internal control over compliance.
+A-133, and Chapter 10.650, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+Accordingly, we do not express an opinion on the effectiveness of the Center's internal control over compliance.